Area development Zuidelijk Westerkwartier

 - Two smaller weirs of the A7 will also be widened to improve water level management.

-- Furthermore, the two larger weirs, the Balktilsterstuw and Ooster Lietsstuw, will be replaced and modernized.
+- Furthermore, the two larger weirs, the Balktilster weir and Ooster Liets weer, will be replaced and modernised.

 - In addition, we create nature-friendly banks and fish passages.

-What do we do in the Southern Westerkwartier?
+What are we doing in the Zuidelijk Westerkwartier?

-- To combat flooding by 2050, we need to take measures.
+- To combat flooding up to 2050, we need to take measures.
 Some of these will be implemented within the Zuidelijk Westerkwartier.
-The water authority three important tasks in this regard:
+The water authority has three important tasks in this regard:

 - Keeping feet dry: this is achieved by constructing various balancing lakes.